 What is it?
 A formal demand for payment, served by Sheriff Officers, which is an essential prerequisite to attachment (see below) and which, if not satisfied within 14 days, ordinarily would provide a basis for liquidation/bankruptcy.

 Is it currently available?
-Sheriff Officers are now able to serve Charges for Payment in the usual manner at business, commercial and domestic premises.
-It is worth noting, however, that the Corporate Insolvency and Governance Act 2020, which came into force on 26 June 2020, provides that winding-up petitions presented to the court, including on the basis of an expired Charge for Payment, in the period 27 April 2020 to 30 September 2020, will be refused by the court unless it can be shown that the debtor's business was not adversely affected by COVID-19.
+Sheriff Officers are currently able to serve Charges for Payment in the usual manner at business, commercial and domestic premises which are open and accessible.
+It is worth noting, however, that the Corporate Insolvency and Governance Act 2020, which came into force on 26 June 2020, provides that winding-up petitions presented to the court, including on the basis of an expired Charge for Payment, in the period 27 April 2020 to 31 March 2021 (extended from 31 December by regulations which came into force on 31 December 2020), will be refused by the court unless it can be shown that the debtor's business was not adversely affected by COVID-19.
 This will be an impossible hurdle to overcome in relation to most tenants.